 Although the preliminary plans were to excavate and map what was thought to be the infirmary site, it only took a day or so to reveal that the building remains they were studying was probably the garage.
 Students gained valuable experience in traditional excavation methods and artifact collection as they sifted through the site.

-Following a week of field work, the students went back to the UCA archaeology lab in Burdick Hall, examining and testing the artifacts as well as analyzing the data they collected.
-The class concluded with a final research paper that would be submitted to the Journal of Undergraduate Research in Anthropology (JURA) for review.
+Following a week of field work, the students will be back in the archaeology lab in UCA Burdick Hall, examining and testing the artifacts as well as analyzing the data they have collected.
+The class will conclude with a final research paper that will be submitted to the Journal of Undergraduate Research in Anthropology (JURA) for review.

 “Not only are the students getting to do actual hands-on work in the field, they are also gaining valuable experience and developing skills that will help them to further their careers in archaeology,” Dr. McKinnon said.